-The exact aetiology is unknown, in humans, bladder cancer is higher in people working in chemical industries and it is speculated that chemicals used to treat fleas and ticks in cats (and dogs) may increase the risk of cancer, along with environmental pollutants and insecticides.
+The exact etiology is unknown, in humans, bladder cancer is higher in people working in chemical industries and it is speculated that chemicals used to treat fleas and ticks in cats (and dogs) may increase the risk of cancer, along with environmental pollutants and insecticides.
 Obesity is another factor, the theory being that the fat stores these chemicals, which are slowly excreted in the urine.

 The average age of cats to develop bladder cancer is 8-9 years.
 Bladder cancers are often quick to spread to other parts of the body, and therefore it is crucial that an early diagnosis is made to increase your cat’s chances of survival.